 Who uses spell books?

-Witches (male or female), Ceremonial Magicians, occultists, and anyone who wants to learn the practice of real Magic can use a spell book.
-Spells of White Magic can be uplifting, empowering rituals.
-By activating a healthy practice of Positive Magic, we tune in to our Inner Light.
+Witches (of any gender), Ceremonial Magicians, occultists, and anyone who wants to learn the practice of real Magick can use a spell book.
+Spells of White Magick can be uplifting, empowering rituals.
+By activating a healthy practice of Positive Magick, we tune in to our Inner Light.

-Click here to print your own Magic Spell Book with our free PDF ritual and potion recipes.
+Click here to print your own Magick Spell Book with our free PDF ritual and potion recipes.

 That’s the book of shadows explained in a simple way so you can start creating yours if you want to.
 Do you already have a book of shadows, or will you be creating one any time soon?
 Kindly share your thoughts with us.
 We’d like to know.